Odontodactylus scyllarus: Description

+Etymology

+The specific epithet scyllarus comes from Ancient Greek σκύλλαρος (skúllaros), alternate form of κύλλαρος (kúllaros), meaning 'hermit crab'.

 The dactyl club

 One predatory adaptation of O. scyllarus is its hammer-like appendage, the dactyl club.
 This is the most electron-dense region of the stomatopod exoskeleton.
 Mechanically, the dactyl club is a spring-loaded weapon.

 From a transverse cross-section, the club can be divided into three different regions: the impact region, the periodic region and the striated region.
 The mechanical properties of each region have a correlation to the degree of mineralization that is present.
 There is a step-like decrease in calcium concentration from the impact region towards the periodic region of the dactyl club; meanwhile, the phosphate concentration decreases in a gradient manner.
 Alongside this the carbon and magnesium concentrations increases in the same region: hence, the impact region is mainly composed of calcium phosphate while the rest of the club contains a combination of calcium phosphate and calcium carbonate.
 The impact region has shown to be mainly composed of hydroxyapatite, with a higher degree of crystallinity compared to that found in bovine bone, which is what lessens the brunt of impact.
 Compared to other appendages, this structure is five times as thick and increases the solidity of the club at the point of contact.